kevin218/Eureka/docs/source/ecf.rst

 ''''''''
 If True, subtract spectrum mean during cross correlation (can help with cross-correlation step).

+sub_continuum
+'''''''''''''
+Set True to subtract the continuum from the spectra using a highpass filter

+highpassWidth
+'''''''''''''
+The integer width of the highpass filter when subtracting the continuum

+sigma_clip
+''''''''''
+Whether or not sigma clipping should be performed on the 1D time series

+sigma
+'''''
+Only used if sigma_clip=True.
+The number of sigmas a point must be from the rolling median to be considered an outlier

+box_width
+'''''''''
+Only used if sigma_clip=True.
+The width of the box-car filter (used to calculated the rolling median) in units of number of data points

+maxiters
+''''''''
+Only used if sigma_clip=True.
+The number of iterations of sigma clipping that should be performed.

+boundary
+''''''''
+Only used if sigma_clip=True.
+Use 'fill' to extend the boundary values by the median of all data points (recommended), 'wrap' to use a periodic boundary, or 'extend' to use the first/last data points

+fill_value
+''''''''''
+Only used if sigma_clip=True.
+Either the string 'mask' to mask the outlier values (recommended), 'boxcar' to replace data with the mean from the box-car filter, or a constant float-type fill value.

+sum_reads
+'''''''''
+Only used for HST analyses.
+Should differential non-destructive reads be summed together to reduce noise and data volume or not.

 isplots_S4
 ''''''''''
 Sets how many plots should be saved when running Stage 4.
 A full description of these outputs is available here: :ref:`Stage 4 Output <s4-out>`

 hide_plots
 ''''''''''